OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-concepts.md

 Each of the error objects can access an enum through the `errorSubType` property, and this enum contains additional data about the error.
 For example, the `BlockedErrorCellValue` error object can access the [BlockedErrorCellValueSubType](/javascript/api/excel/excel.blockederrorcellvaluesubtype) enum.
 The `BlockedErrorCellValueSubType` enum offers additional data about what caused the error.

-To learn more about the data types error objects, check out the [Data types: Set error values](https://github.com/OfficeDev/office-js-snippets/blob/prod/samples/excel/20-data-types/data-types-error-values.yaml) snippet in our [Script Lab](../overview/explore-with-script-lab.md) **Samples** library.
+Learn more about the data types error objects by checking out the [Data types: Set error values](https://github.com/OfficeDev/office-js-snippets/blob/prod/samples/excel/20-data-types/data-types-error-values.yaml) snippet in our [Script Lab](../overview/explore-with-script-lab.md) **Samples** library.

 ## Next steps